JoriAlshoshan/secure-photo-gallery/README.md

 - **Tasks:** Enhance pages with HTML/CSS/Bootstrap, design photo gallery.

 ### **Student 4 – Rafah Aljabri**
-- **Role:** Download + Decryption + Testing
+- **Role:** Download + Decryption
-- **Tasks:** Implement photo download and decryption, test the system.
+- **Tasks:** Implement photo download and decryption.

 ---

 ## Key Features

-1. **User Interface** – Simple and responsive web pages for uploading and viewing photos.
+1. **User Interface** - Simple and responsive web pages for uploading and viewing images.

-2. **Photo Upload** – Supports common image formats (JPEG, PNG, etc.).
+2. **Photo Upload** -  Supports common image formats such as JPEG and PNG.

-3. **AES Encryption** – Each uploaded image is encrypted with a randomly generated AES key.
+3. **AES Encryption** -  Each uploaded image is encrypted with a random AES key.

-4. **Secure Storage** – Encrypted images are stored safely on the server.
+4. **Secure Storage** -  Encrypted images are stored safely on the server.

-5. **Retrieval & Decryption** – Only authorized users can decrypt and view the original image.
+5. **Retrieval & Decryption** -  Only authorized users can decrypt images using the password sent to their email.

+6. **Decryption Password via Email** - Each image receives a unique password sent privately via Mailtrap.

 ---